claudefunston/mc_auto_setup/README.md

 ### Minecraft

 If you are using Vagrant, this repository is already cloned.
-Otherwise, clone it
+Otherwise, clone it.

 To get Minecraft going, enter